-- Division of retirement assets (such as pension, 401(k), SEP and KEOGH retirement accounts)
+- Division of retirement assets (such as a pension, 401(k), SEP and KEOGH retirement accounts)

 - Any matters involving children of the marriage

 Do you have questions about the division of a family business?
 Are you wondering about the tax implications of small business division?
 Contact family law attorney Van A. Schwab by calling 312-702-1745 (in Chicago) or 847-208-4569 (in Skokie, Libertyville or Deerfield), or use our online contact form.

 We offer flexible hours and a consultation fee of $125 to be applied toward the retainer.
 We accept payment by cash, check or money order.
 For Lake County clients, our Skokie office is convenient to highway I-94 at the Dempster Street exit.